Invariant connections and PBW theorem for Lie groupoid pairs: Global Atiyah class

-We relate this notion to the Atiyah class of the $\aa$-module $E$ with respect to $(\ll,\aa)$, the construction of which we briefly recall, using \cite{chen_atiyah_2012} as a guideline.
+We relate our global Atiyah class to the Atiyah class of the $\aa$-module $E$ with respect to $(\ll,\aa)$, the construction of which we briefly recall, using \cite{chen_atiyah_2016} as a guideline.
 Let $(\ll,\aa)$ be a Lie algebroid pair and let $E$ be an $\aa$-module.
 Given an $\ll$-connection $\nabla$ on $E$ extending the flat $\aa$-connection $\nabla^\aa:\aa\to\D(E)$ that defines the module structure, the formula

 with $l\in\Gamma(\ll)$, $ a \in \Gamma(\aa)$ and $e\in\Gamma(E)$ defines a Lie algebroid 1-cochain $\atiyahTensor^\nabla \in C^1(\aa,(\ll/\aa)^*\otimes \End E)$ as follows.
 For all $\alpha \in \aa_x$, $\beta \in (\ll/\aa)_x $ and $\epsilon \in E_x$, set